theogdz/CS577-Deep_Learning/README.md

-# CS577-Deep_Learning
+# CS577-Deep Learning
-This is work done in the deep learning course taken at Illinois Institute of Technoligy
+This is work done in the deep learning course taken at Illinois Institute of Technology